 Capacity recalled pursuant to Section 13.16 above, shall be re-released as follows:

-In the case of 13.16.1 through 13.16.3, the Company will re-release the recalled capacity to all Marketers as soon as practicable.
+In the case of 13.16.1 through 13.16.3, the Company will re-release the recalled capacity to all Marketers expeditiously.
 In the case of 13.16.1, the Company will recall all or a portion of Long Term Release Capacity before recalling the month-to-month released capacity.
 In the case of 13.16.2, the Company will recall all of the month-to-

 TERMS OF SERVICE